Tom Clancy's Rainbow Six Siege: Years 4–6

-Year 7-9
+Years 7–9

 By 2022, Kali has successfully recruited several Rainbow operators to join Nighthaven, much to Harry's dismay.
 With a surge in global criminal activities, Harry begins reorganizing the remaining Rainbow operators into several smaller teams, and has them focus on new operations, while also looks into Nighthaven and their activities.
 Following the assassination of a high-profile tech company CEO, Masayuki Yahata, Team Rainbow investigates his death and finds evidence implicating Nighthaven's involvement.
 Rainbow squad Ghosteyes, led by Taina "Caveira" Pereira (Renata Eastlick), conducts multiple strikes against Nighthaven and eventually apprehends Kali, who denies involvement in Yahata's assassination while also claiming Nighthaven's weaponry had been stolen prior, only for Caveira to reveal that Rainbow is aware of Nighthaven's innocence; the strikes were to keep Nighthaven from escalating the situation.

-Some time later, Harry is confronted by "Deimos", a former Rainbow operative who orchestrated Yahata's death as well as the conflict between Team Rainbow and Nighthaven.
+Some time later, Harry is confronted by "Deimos" (Dallas Blake), a former Rainbow operative who orchestrated Yahata's death as well as the conflict between Team Rainbow and Nighthaven.
 Seeking to eliminate Team Rainbow, Deimos claims that the unit has become a disgrace under Harry's leadership, showing him a video recording of an ambush on Rainbow that leaves Ash in a coma before killing Harry.
 Following Deimos' trails over the next year, Team Rainbow finally manages to pinpoint his next target, with Rainbow members Gustave "Doc" Kateb (Alex Ivanovici), Elena "Mira" Álvarez (Anahi Bustillos), Julien "Rook" Nizan (Marc-André Brunet) and Sam "Zero" Fisher (Jeff Teravainen) confronting and apprehending Deimos.
 After awakening from her coma, Ash and the rest of Rainbow uncover Deimos' real identity as Gerald Morris, a rogue Rainbow operative who betrayed and killed his squad mate during an operation in 2012 and was declared killed in action.
 With Deimos' group, the Keres Legion, remaining at large, Team Rainbow recruits retired operative Kure "Skopós" Galanos, who previously worked with Deimos in his Rainbow days.
 Skopós teams up with Rainbow operative Grace "Dokkaebi" Nam (Christine Lee) to assault a Keres safehouse and retrieve intel pertaining to the organization.

 During a training exercise at Hereford Base, England, Rainbow operatives are forced to defend the base from Keres Legion troops, who have infiltrated the organization under the guise of new recruits to break Deimos out of prison and destroy the base.